 arranged for trombone and string orchestra (PHM)

-Variations (realised by Howard Snell) (PHM)
+Variations (realized by Howard Snell) (PHM)

 Nigel Hess for Faber Music Ltd.

-March Barnes Wallis arr. for brass band
+March Barnes Wallis arr.
+For brass band

 Bennett, Richard Rodney: Flowers of the Forest Revised scoring (Novello / Studio)

-Bliss, Arthur: Greetings to a City - Flourish for Brass and Percussion (Music Sales/PHM)
+Bliss, Arthur: Greetings to a City -

-Britten, Benjamin: American Overture, arranged for brass band (MS)
+British Music and Music (ABB) British, Benjamin: American Overture, arranged for brass band (MS)

-Britten, Benjamin: Fanfare for DW, adapted for brass band (MS)
+Britten, Benjamin: Fanfare for DW , adapted for brass band (MS)

 Delius, Frederick: Two Aquarelles, arranged for brass band (PHM)